DanielBu31/Washington-EV-Analysis/README.md

-##Washington-ev-analysis
+## Washington-ev-analysis

--Washington State Electric Vehicle Population Analysis | Python Data Analysis | Portfolio Project -I analyzed Washington State's electric vehicle data to see how EV adoption is growing and where the most EVs are located.
+- Washington State Electric Vehicle Population Analysis | Python Data Analysis | Portfolio Project
+- I analyzed Washington State's electric vehicle data to see how EV adoption is growing and where the most EVs are located.

 ## What I Did
 - Cleaned the raw data from data.wa.gov